empty-person/LeagueEnhancer/README.md

 # LeagueEnhancer
 in dev..
-I need a designer and SEO open agents! zagnus'#5117
+Looking for designer and SEO open agents! zagnus'#5117